mmorales45/mmorales45.github.io/_posts/2018-07-25-IsotopeProject.markdown

   <figcaption align = "center"><b>Figure.2 - UR5e with Robotiq Gripper and UR16e with the Robotis Gripper</b></figcaption>
 </p>

-The second iteration of the system now had a gripper!
-However, it was an old model Robotis Gripper that did not provide enough force to grip objects heavier than 3 kgs.
+The second iteration of the system now had two grippers!
+However, the new one was an old model Robotis Gripper that did not provide enough force to grip objects heavier than 3 kgs.
 However, it was enough for picking up light objects.
 In terms of the computer for the system, it was now down to just one Raspberry PI 4.
 This was influenced by the previously mentioned power issue but also because a MoveIt config package was made so that a single launch file could run both robot's drivers and the MoveIt launch file can allow for both arms to move in the same ROS_MASTER.
 But an issue that came up was performance.
 Path planning was much slower when compared to just one computer per arm and this is to be expected since the computer was also running the full desktop version of Ubuntu so it had other processes occurring in the background.
 Increasing this performance with a single onboard computer that would not draw too much power led to the idea of using a Nvidia Jetson Nano but it still had many of the same shortcomings.

 ### Third Iteration